 Since I was little I've always been one to use my imagination and get creative.
 When I was as young as ten I'd already started re-designing logos and re-imagining brands on Microsoft Paint to keep myself busy.
-Years later, the technology has certainly changed, and my designing is much better, but that same passion for creativity is as strong as ever.
+Years later, the technology has certainly changed but that same passion for creativity is as strong as ever.

 Over fourteen years I have delivered communications and campaign support for a number of charities, businesses, community organisations and individuals.
 From whole brand development through to designing and printing just a few posters - I have experience at working at all levels, on things big or small, in teams and on my own.

 I've delivered work for Baroness Tessa Jowell, former Deputy Prime Minister John Prescott, the Quality Assurance Agency, National Union of Students, The Keystone Trust, Y Care International and the Helena Kennedy Foundation amongst many others.
 I have also overseen communications and engagement strategies in a number of organisations in the third sector in the UK.